• There are no suggestions because the search field is empty.

 No matter how you do it, write down your to-do list.
 This step is so basic that many people underestimate its importance.
 Get your task list out of your head, freeing up precious mental space for more important thoughts, like how you’ll achieve your tasks.
 Try an apps, planner, online tools or simple pen-and-paper.

-Prioritize your tasks.
 Weigh the timeliness and how long each task will take to complete, then rank the tasks in order of importance.
 Now you can go through in order without using valuable time to decide what to do.
+One helpful tool is Laura Pasquini’s interactive lesson on writing to-do lists and tracking where your time goes.

 Plan your day the night before.